robweber/xbmclibraryautoupdate/README.md

   * "After Update" will run a clean immediately following a scan on the selected library.
   * The Day/Week/Month options will schedule a clean task to happen.
 Cleaning the Video Library is hardcoded for midnight and the music library at 2am.
 Weekly updates occur on Sunday and Monthly updates occur on the first of each month - these values are hardcoded.
   * You can also choose to enter a custom cron timer for video and music library cleaning.
 These work the same as any of the other cron timers for the other schedules.

+## Contributing

+If you're having issues with this addon there are two main places to look.
+The first is the addon thread on [the Kodi Forums](https://forum.kodi.tv/showthread.php?tid=119520).
+This is where you can ask general questions regarding functionality.
+If you're having a legitimate issue, such as an error message, you can [create an Issue](https://github.com/robweber/xbmclibraryautoupdate/issues) for it in this repository.

+Pull Requests are welcome if you want to dig around in the code to fix issues or add functionality.
+Please submit them using [the usual workflow](https://guides.github.com/introduction/flow/index.html).
+Additionally you can help keep languages files up to date by visiting [the Weblate page](https://kodi.weblate.cloud/projects/kodi-add-ons-services/service-xbmclibraryautoupdate/) for this addon and updating untranslated strings.
+Changes to Weblate will automatically create PRs to this repository.
+This is a great way to contribute if you're not a coder!